ljiang95/animal-crossing-new-horizons-turnip-price/README.md

 ### Columns
 date: The reported date

-price: The purchase (from Daisy Mae) or sale (to Nook's Cranny) price
+price: The sale (to Nook's Cranny) price or purchase (from Daisy Mae) price

 am_pm: 0 is am while 1 is pm